aklump/drupal_ez_multipart_mail/README.md

-# Ez Multipart Mail
+# Easy Multipart Mail Drupal Module

 ## Summary

-The HTML Mail module works to send HTML mails, but it is difficult to configure it to send multipart messages due to the dependencies involved.
-This module removes that barrier and requires no dependencies and no configuration.
+The [HTML Mail module](https://www.drupal.org/project/htmlmail) works great to send HTML mails, but it is difficult to configure it to send multipart messages due to the dependencies involved.
+This module removes the extra effort and requires no dependencies and no configuration.

 ## Quick Start